 (This is strange to Scorpius, because he's not exactly known for being very nice to girls.
 In fact, Lorraine made sure everyone knew that he snogged another girl when he was still with her.
 So it's only logical that all girls should despise him.)

 But yes, they do like him.
-He also learns that girls particularly like it when he runs his hand through his blond hair or when he lifts only one corner of his mouth in a slightly arrogant smirk.
+He also learns that girls particularly like it when he runs his hand through his blond hair or when he lifts only one corner of his mouth in a slightly arrogant grin.
 So, of course he starts doing it more often.
 His female admirers increase dramatically.

 (This makes him feel like he's the fucking man.)